Everything You Need to Know About the Experienced Employee Visa for IT and Non-IT Workers in Germany

 - Lower salary thresholds (€45,552 annually).

-- Waived language proficiency requirements in many cases
+- Waived language proficiency requirements.

 Application Process